Welcome to the Rehabilitation after Solid Organ Transplantation course

 Module 2: Physical activity, exercise and training before and after SOT Patient perspective by Peter van Maurik, and lectures by Coby Annema, Robert van der Stoep, Christy Walklin Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours

-Module 3: Nutrition before and after SOT – will be released soon Patient perspectives by Bernadette Davis, and lectures by Ruth Kander, Dominique Breakey, Elmi Wopereis Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours
+Module 3: Nutrition before and after SOT Patient perspectives by Bernadette Davis, and lectures by Ruth Kander, Dominique Breakey, Elmi Wopereis Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours

-Module 4: Management of immunosuppression induced symptoms after SOT – will be released soon Patient perspectives by Brian Gracey, and lectures by Danisa Moyo, Anna Brantmark, Martijn van den Hoogen, Emoke Racz Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours
+Module 4: Management of immunosuppression induced symptoms after SOT Patient perspectives by Brian Gracey, and lectures by Danisa Moyo, Anna Brantmark, Martijn van den Hoogen, Emoke Racz Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours

 Module 5: Emotional and social well-being after SOT Patient perspective by Jan Vandorpe, and lectures by Chiara Cavalli and Lucia Golfieri Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours

-Module 6: Sexuality and pregnancy after SOT – will be released soon Patient perspectives by Jessica Speldekamp, and lectures by Hester Pastoor, Marleen van Buren, Margriet de Jong Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours
+Module 6: Sexuality and pregnancy after SOT Patient perspectives by Jessica Speldekamp, and lectures by Hester Pastoor, Marleen van Buren, Margriet de Jong Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours

-Module 7: Self-management after SOT – will be released soon Patient perspectives by Douwe Hooijenga, and lectures by Coby Annema, Emma Massey, Fabienne Dobbels Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours
+Module 7: Self-management after SOT Patient perspectives by Douwe Hooijenga, and lectures by Coby Annema, Emma Massey, Fabienne Dobbels Self-assessment, readings, EACCME evaluation survey 3 approximately 3 hours

 Module 1: Person-centred care and rehabilitation before and after SOT